 These bellies of the digastrics muscle taper superiorly and forward towards the apex of the triangle.
 The apex of the submental triangle is at the mandibular symphysis, the site of union of the halves of the mandible during the early years of life.
 The hyoid bone forms the base of the triangle, while the roof is formed by the two mylohyoid muscles, which meet in a median fibrous raphe.

 The submental triangle is not a clinically significant space.
 Its involvement with congenital lesions of the head and neck, or any form of inflammation, is relatively uncommon compared with the prevalence of such lesions in other cervical regions.

 Although the submental triangle is a superficial region, it houses some important structures, such as:

-- submental branches of the facial artery
+- The contents of the submental triangle include the mylohyoid nerve, lymphatics and branches of the facial artery and vein.

 Submental triangle: want to learn more about it?

 Our engaging videos, interactive quizzes, in-depth articles and HD atlas are here to get you top results faster.

 “I would honestly say that Kenhub cut my study time in half.”